 It has been recently reported that the Thai government is in the process of mandating mandatory medical health insurance for expatriates living in Thailand.
 The requirement is targeted for expatriates that are living in Thailand on a one-year non-immigrant visa, with an emphasis on those living in Thailand over the age of 60.

 The proposed Thai legislation will require expatriates to be covered for the minimum amount of 400,000 ฿ (~ $12,570 USD) of in-patient coverage, and 40,000 ฿ (~ $1,270 USD) for out-patient care.
 Expatriates that are currently living overseas and meet the minimum required amount of coverage will be exempt from obtaining these Thai insurance policies.
 Expats living in Thailand are allowed to buy their global health coverage from a foreign insurer.

 Thailand is a beautiful country and a very popular destination for expatriates from around the world.
 Medical care can be quite expensive and it is vital that you obtain a comprehensive global health policy for Thailand that will cover you both locally, regionally and globally.
-This is because you may move to another country or region and you don’t want to re-apply for medical coverage, especially if you develop a pre-existing or chronic condition.
+This is because you may move to another country or region and you don’t want to re-apply for medical coverage, especially if you develop a pre-existing condition or chronic condition.

 Make sure you are fully prepared and covered before making your move abroad.
 At Expat Financial, we can offer plans designed for your specific needs while living in Thailand that will exceed the requirements set up by most local governments at excellent prices and form large and respected providers.
 Click HERE to receive a quote, or contact us at [email protected] tfgglobal.com